 There are two possible alternative scenarios: (1) the original network is limited to being trained on cyclic loads, or (2) the original network is initially trained on cyclic loads and fine-tuned with random walk paths.
 Three instances of cyclic loads are shown in Figure \ref{fig:cyclicPredictions}, corresponding to a one-cycle test, a three-cycle test, and a ten-cycle test, respectively.

 It can be clearly seen that the original network trained based on the random walk data set (represented by the solid yellow line) can not predict the cyclic loads despite its performance on the random walk data set.
 The dashed grey line indicates that the data set for the cyclic load is insufficient and that most of the features are too sparse to train a network to predict unseen test targets.
-This dashed blue line illustrates an alternative approach that involves training the network on cyclic loads and fine-tuning it using random walks.
-According to the results, transfer learning, in this case, cannot perform versatility.
+The dashed blue line illustrates an alternative approach that involves training the network on cyclic loads and fine-tuning it using random walks.
+According to the results, transfer learning, in this case, cannot perform satisfactorily.